Editor Setup

 VSCode Setup

-1. Install the Kōdo compiler — follow the Installation guide to build or install kodoc.
+1. Install the Kōdo compiler — follow the Installation guide.

 2. Ensure kodoc is in your PATH: